jamen/hyperapp-persist/readme.md

 ## Usage

-You get `state.previous` to load the previous state into the current state by simply defining a `action`:
+Restore data from `state.previous` into the current state by creating an action.

 ```js
 restorePreviousState: (state) =>
   ({ counter: state.previous.counter })
 ```

-Then when the app loads, or the user confirms they'd like to restore, run it:
+Then when the app loads, or the user confirms they'd like to restore old state, run it.

 ```js
 events: {